-Last updated in January 2014
+Last updated in February 2015

-Federal Foreign Minister Guido Westerwelle paid a visit to Yemen in March 2012.
+Federal Foreign Minister Westerwelle paid a visit to Yemen in March 2012.
 Yemeni President Hadi visited Germany in October 2012, meeting with Federal Chancellor Merkel.
 In addition, the Friends of Yemen conferences held in London on 7 March and 25 September 2013 were also attended by the Federal Foreign Minister.

-As part of development cooperation, Germany is assisting Yemen’s interim government in the country’s political transformation process and in efforts to improve the humanitarian situation there.
+As part of development cooperation, Germany is assisting Yemen in its political transformation process and its efforts to improve the humanitarian situation there.
 German development cooperation with Yemen focuses on the water and education sectors.
-Other key areas of bilateral cooperation are reproductive health, sustainable economic development and food security.
+Other key areas of cooperation are reproductive health, sustainable economic development and food security.

 Activities in this area focus on supporting and supervising the work of German cultural intermediaries with a presence in the country.
 Owing to the security situation in Yemen, cultural cooperation measures can at present only be conducted on a very limited scale.